-In the autumn of 2000, Amy and David purchased the property, believing it was unplanted land, albeit a proven plot for excellent grapes, as seven acres has been planted in 1977 by Frank Gorretta.
+In the autumn of 2000, Amy and David purchased the property, believing it was unplanted land, albeit a proven plot for excellent grapes, as seven acres had been planted in 1977 by Frank Gorretta.
 For three years in the ‘90s, Westrey made wine from the grapes from those seven acres with outstanding results.
 When Frank sold the farm in 1997, the new owner cut the vines down to make room for his horses.
 In the spring of 2001, as Amy and David prepared the soil for planting, they noticed rows of bushes emerging where the old plantings had been.
 The root structures of the vines had survived, and after several vintages of careful pruning and training, the original vineyard is back in production.
-Amy and David have planted an additional 15 acres to Pinot Noir and a bit of Pinot Gris, bringing the total planted acreage to 22.
+Amy and David have planted an additional 15 acres of Pinot Noir and a bit of Pinot Gris, bringing the total planted acreage to 22.
 The 50 acre parcel of land is primarily Jory soil, with a narrow strip of Nekia running through the middle.
-The vineyard faces due south and sits at an average of about 650 feet.
+The vineyard faces due south and sits at an average of 650 feet.
 The new plantings are closely spaced, single-cane pruned vines, and produce wines of intense depth and opulence.
 The original planting benefits from their massive 40-year-old root structure and yields grapes of truly exceptional balance and length.
 Partners Christine and David Vernier are helping to plant more acreage at this classic Dundee Hills AVA site.

 Abbey Ridge Vineyard